dotlang/language/doc/RFE.md

 lets drop it.
 no match for unions.

-? - A dedicated syntax for error handling?
+Y - A dedicated syntax for error handling?
 Rust: `f.read_to_string(&mut s)?`
 Go2:
 ```